Imam Shamil: Russian historiography

-While Russia had managed to conquer Chechnya and Dagestan in a series of bloody conquest, Russians had developed a great respect for Shamil.
+While Russia had managed to conquer Chechnya and Dagestan in a series of bloody conquests, Russians had developed a great respect for Shamil.
 Tsar Alexander II of Russia had openly admired his resistance, thus in the later part of his life, Shamil was permitted for Hajj by the Russian authorities.

-Shamil's legacy continues to remain strong not just in North Caucasus but also in general Russian history.
-He is regarded as one of the revered warrior figures in Russia and is frequently studied by Russian academia despite his defiance to Russian power.
+Shamil's career and legacy continue to be studied by Russian authorities and academics despite his defiance to Russian power.
 An entomologist with reformist ideas named a large swift moth after him.

 Musical composition

 At a gathering in 1958, the Lubavitcher Rebbe told a story about a great tribal leader named Shamil, who was rebelling against the persecuting Russian forces.
 Lured by a false peace treaty, he was captured and exiled.
-During his exile, he composed a heartfelt, wordless song emoting his rise, downfall and yearn for his eventual freedom.
+During his exile, he composed a heartfelt, wordless song emoting his rise, downfall and yearning for freedom.
 The song was seemingly heard by a passing Hasid, the melody remained obscure until the Rebbe taught it at the above-mentioned gathering.
 The song uncharacteristically was adopted by the Chabad movement (who usually compose their own melodies), as they take the deeper meaning of its stanzas as an analogy for the soul, which descends to a world of mortality and physicality, trapped in a body, knowing that it will one day return to its maker.
-(Another song uncharacteristically adapted by the Chabad movement is the tune of the La Marseillaise, which was put to the tune of the prayer Ho'aderes V'hoemunah.
-The French government altered the tune shortly later, in 1974.)
+(Another song uncharacteristically adapted by the Chabad movement is the tune of the La Marseillaise, which was put to the tune of the prayer Ho'aderes V'hoemunah.)